Skip to main content

 2. Keywords

-IntentText has a stable 37-keyword canonical core, plus aliases and extension keywords for specialized domains.
+IntentText has a stable 40-keyword canonical contract, plus localized keyword names and extension keywords for specialized domains.

 Every keyword has a purpose.
 Use text: for text, task: for trackable work, metric: for measurable values, deadline: for dates with consequences.